Grahp/Website/pages/Steno Glossary 2.md

 WIP rewrite of [[Home|my]] [[Steno Glossary|Steno Glossary]].
 This should be easier to understand, and less unnecessarily technical.

-Links to other words are _italicized_.
+Links to other terms are _italicized_.
 Links to other pages are not.

 Outline:
 - [_Key_](#key)